 While 421a tax abatements get all the attention, there are actually many other types offered by NYC.
 If you are curious, you can find the entire collection here.

 The most important abatement is arguably the “Cooperative and Condominium Property Tax Abatement” which reduces property taxes for apartment owners all over the city.
-The owner must meet the requirements but with abatements offered between 17.5% to 28.1%, the savings can be significant.
+If the owner and the building meet the requirements, your tax bill is usually reduced by 17.5%.

-The J-51 program was started way back 1955 after the city mandated that all buildings needed to have basic utilities such as hot water, central heat and even indoor plumbing.
+Another tax abatement program is the J-51, started back in 1955 after the city mandated that all buildings needed to have basic utilities such as hot water, central heat and even indoor plumbing.
 A lot of landlords complained they didn’t have the money to add these to their building.
 In response, the city implemented the J-51 tax abatement program which allowed landlords to recoup about 75% of what they spent on improvements.

 Since then, the J-51 program has expanded to cover all sorts of improvements such as elevators, windows, roof work, etc. It was also available when converting commercial or industrial space to residential or a rental building into co-ops or condos.